braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/campaign_approval.md

 # Approving campaigns

 > Campaign approval adds a review process to your workflow before launching a campaign.
 This feature adds states that are available in the campaign confirmation workflow step.
-You can ensure that each confirmation is approved to launch the campaign.
+You can make sure that each confirmation is approved to launch the campaign.

 {% alert important %}
 Campaign approval is not supported in the building workflow for API campaigns and Transactional Email campaigns.